Azure/azure-kusto-spark/docs/KustoSink.md

 that is using it.
 Please verify the following before using Kusto connector:
  * Client application is registered in AAD
  * Client application has 'user' privileges or above on the target database
- * In addition, client application has 'ingestor' privileges on the target database
  * When writing to an existing table, client application has 'admin' privileges on the target table

  For details on Kusto principal roles, please refer to [Role-based Authorization](https://docs.microsoft.com/en-us/azure/kusto/management/access-control/role-based-authorization)